 What does Brexit mean for the business sector?

 The United Kingdom’s withdrawal from the European Union will affect companies that trade with the UK or are affected by UK participation in the single market in other ways.
 The business sector must follow the development of negotiations and prepare for all conceivable outcomes.
 The main scenario is an orderly withdrawal based on the negotiated Withdrawal Agreement.
-However, in view of the difficulties associated with the approval process on the UK side and the direction of the UK Government, there is an imminent risk of a no-deal withdrawal cannot be ruled out.
+However, in view of the difficulties associated with the approval process on the UK side and the direction of the UK Government, there is an imminent risk of a no-deal withdrawal.